 Depending on the layer of skin involved, the clinical syndrome can be classified as either erysipelas or cellulitis.

-Erysipelas is a well-demarcated, erythematous, warm, painful rash with raised borders involving the upper dermis and superficial lymphatics.
+Erysipelas presents as a well-demarcated, erythematous, warm, painful rash with raised borders involving the upper dermis and superficial lymphatics.
 It is often acute in onset and can be associated with systemic symptoms.
-It typically involves the lower extremity, but when it affects the face, it has a prototypical “butterfly” distribution along the nasal bridge and cheeks.
+It most commonly involves the lower extremity, with the face being the next most common site, in which case it can have a prototypical “butterfly” distribution along the nasal bridge and cheeks.

 Both clinical entities can be associated with the development of skin dimpling (“peau d’orange”), superficial petechiae, and edema.

 Depending on the causative organism, clinical features can vary (Table 1).
-For example, cellulitis caused by Vibrio vulnificus typically have hemorrhagic bullae.
+For example, cellulitis caused by Vibrio vulnificus typically has hemorrhagic bullae.

 DiagnosisTop